lijinthekkekara12121991/shop-apotheke-test/README.md

 # shop-apotheke-test
-Automation of api and gui tests
+Automation of API and GUI tests